helgatrue/test_cypress/README.tests.md

 2. Open the latest workflow run
 3. Download the artifact named:
    ``cypress-html-report``
+4. Unzip and open the file via browser

 It includes a full MochaAwesome HTML report (``mochawesome.html``) showing test results.